 Although it was never ‘aggressive’ (rape on the TV is always aggressive) she was a bit scared.
 She was scared to kiss him or cuddle him in case he took that as a sign she wanted to have sex when she didn’t and then she would have to endure it again.
 She spoke to a friend of theirs, one who was a bit of a earth mother, feminist hippy type (which is a fantastic type to be).

 Well that answered her question, if this friend didn’t see it as a big deal then no one would.
 There was no point in fretting about it further.
 She would just have to carry on.
 She did for a while, but then the relationship came to an end.
 Not because of that, more because he was a complete dickhead who behaved like a petulant child.

 Over the years she went over and over it all in her head.
 As she grew she became sure she wasn’t in the wrong, HE was.
 She realised it for what it was, marital rape.
 She truly hoped that he never did the same to any future partners.
 She believed it was her attitude to herself that made him feel comfortable in treating her like that.
 She believed that it was his insecurities that made him behave so terribly.
 She never let it define her, she went through some tough times and she punished herself for how he made her feel but she brushed herself off and decided she wasn’t going to be a victim.

 She is ‘comfortable’ with it but never speaks of it.
 She doesn’t want others to think she is attention seeking.
 She doesn’t want others to feel uncomfortable.
 She knows a lot people wouldn’t understand, she still doesn’t really understand.

 Now she quietly feels empowered by her personal response to it.

-Kat was kind enough to let me post it there as I wasn’t quite brave enough to put it into my blog at that point.
+Kayleigh was kind enough to let me post it there as I wasn’t quite brave enough to put it into my blog at that point.
 I feel a bit braver now but I have put it here, in the archives, backdated just so it’s not staring me in the face.
-My bravery is growing day by day.